 - 1-to-1: Fully tailor experiences using purchase history or login details.

 For businesses starting out, we recommend focusing on the 1-to-Many and 1-to-Some stages — incremental improvements that set the foundation for deeper personalization.
 As your data and customer understanding grow, progressing to 1-to-Few and 1-to-1 strategies ensures maximum impact.
-With Optimizely’s tools, we can guide you through each phase, customizing strategies to your needs.
+Using Optimizely’s tools, we can guide you through each phase, customizing strategies to your needs.

 Rules-Based vs. Algorithmic Personalization